-The WITP Executive Committee (two-year terms), as of December 31, 201, consists of the Director, A. R. Frey (UWinnipeg), the Director-Elect, S. Safi-Harb (UManitoba), and the Past-Director, J. Sirker (UManitoba).
-J. Sirker was the director from January 1, 2017 to December 31, 2018, and A. R. Frey became the director as of January 1, 2019.
+The WITP Executive Committee at January 1, 2020 consisted of the Director, A. R. Frey (UWinnipeg), the Director-Elect, S. Safi-Harb (UManitoba), and the Past-Director, J. Sirker (UManitoba).
+Due to administrative overcommitment, J. Sirker resigned in Feb 2020, and S. Safi-Harb resigned in Dec 2020.
+Starting January 1, 2020, the Director will be A. R. Frey (UWinnipeg), and P. Blunden (UManitoba) will serve in the capacity of Past Director.